 Many community, technical and further education (TAFE) institutions and organisations like Vicdeaf offer Auslan classes.
 A dictionary of Auslan, written by Trevor Johnston, forms the basis for the .
 These resources provide a lot of information about the language and individual signs.

 Other forms of communication for people who are deaf

 The way a person communicates depends on the degree of sensory loss they experience, their communication ability and their preference.
-Auslan is a complete sign language, while signed English is a sign language that directly represents spoken English.
+Auslan is a complete sign language, while is a sign language that directly represents spoken English.